prjctgeek/foodie/content/recipes/saurkrat/index.md

 Put a Ziploc baggie on top and fill with water as a weight.

-Put the burp lid on top and set in a warm spot in the kitchen (Seattle isn't a warm place).
+Put the burp lid on top and set in a warm spot in the kitchen (I'm not in a warm climate).

 Let it ferment for ~2 weeks, then test it and put in the fridge.

 General advice is 6 months.
 Mine never lasts that long.